 What's Near the Grand Canyon

-Towns near the canyon's South Rim include the tiny town of Tusayan, just one mile south of the entrance station, and Williams, the "Gateway to the Grand Canyon," 58 miles south.
+Towns near the canyon's South Rim include the tiny town of Tusayan, 1 mile south of the entrance station, and Williams, the "Gateway to the Grand Canyon," 58 miles south.

 The communities closest to the North Rim—all of them tiny and with limited services—include Fredonia, 76 miles north; Marble Canyon, 80 miles northeast; Lees Ferry, 85 miles east; and Jacob Lake, 45 miles north.